Frequently Asked Questions

 When programming in Quasar, several optimization hints and warnings are displayed in the icon margin of the code editor.
 It is best to pay sufficient attention to this hints because they not only give suggestions on how to improve the code, they also give insight about how the Quasar compiler works and how efficient GPU code can be obtained; in this sense, the Quasar IDE also offers non-GPU novices to learn and discover how to best program GPUs.

 Quasar is available for download: try-quasar.
-You will obtain a limited time (6 months) evaluation license that can be extended upon request.
+You will obtain a limited time (12 months) free evaluation license that can be extended upon request.